node-real/megafuel-client-example/wallet-user/go-example/readme.md

 # GO Example
-This repository contains a Go application demonstrating how to interact with an BSC network through Mega Paymaster.
-The application showcases how to create, sign, and send ERC20 token transfers while leveraging a paymaster for potential gas sponsorship.
+This repository contains a Go application demonstrating how to send gasless tx on BSC through Megafuel paymaster.

 ## Quick Start
 The example is performed on BSC testnet, please ensure you have some test ERC20 on BSC testnet.
 (You can get some